Key Takeaways

 What Are the 4 Categories of Fundraising Software in 2026?

+The four categories are Market Intelligence, Investor Acquisition Engines, CRM & Pipeline Management, and Narrative & Underwriting Prep.
 To find the right tool, you have to identify where your pipeline is leaking.
 Here is how the market breaks down for founders this year.

+Market intelligence tools like PitchBook and Crunchbase give founders the institutional-grade research needed to understand who is actively deploying capital in their sector.
 Before you pitch, you need to understand the landscape.
 Who led your competitor's Series A?
 What is the dry powder status of the top 10 firms in your vertical?

 PitchBook: Still the heavyweight for institutional-grade data.
 It is unbeatable for deep-dive research into fund performance and cap tables.
 "It's the Bloomberg terminal of VC," says Mark T., a Series B founder.
 "Expensive, but essential if you're doing M&A or late-stage research."